philippe44/SqueezeAMP/README.md

 ## Boost design

 This PCB option include a boost converter so that power supply can be 12V even in 3 cells modes.
 With that, the TAS575x is always powered with ~12V which is the ideal ratio heat/amplifier power.
-The boost converter will up the power supply to comply with LT3652 requirement of Vcc > VBat + 3.3V
+The boost converter will up the power supply to comply with LT3652 requirement of Vcc > VBat + 3.3V.
+You could even power it with 5V and it will charge the 3-cells battery **but** it will still power the amplifier at 5V (or whatever you put in).

 ## (Executive) Summary